Since completing university, Paul has worked as a bookseller, librarian, and freelance writer. Born in the UK, he now lives in Florida.

 - There are twenty different varieties of Armadillo.
 The smallest is known as the pink fairy armadillo, which is about the size of a chipmunk.
-The largest are the giant armadillos, which are about the size of a small pig.
+The largest is the giant armadillo, which is about the size of a small pig.

 - They are closely related to anteaters and sloths.

 - They mainly live in South and Central America, most commonly in Paraguay.
-There is only one species (the nine-banded armadillo) that lives in the USA, mainly in the south central states, like Texas.
-The areas where they can be found in the USA have been expanding, however, due to a lack of natural predators, and they are becoming more and more common in places like South Carolina, Florida, Kansas and Nebraska.
+There are only one species (the nine-banded armadillo) that lives in the USA, mainly in the south-central states, like Texas.
+The areas where they can be found in the USA have been expanding, however, due to a lack of natural predators, and they are becoming more and more common in places like South Carolina, Florida, Kansas, and Nebraska.

 - Their name comes from Spanish and means “little armored one”.
 This is a reference to the bony plates that cover the back, head, legs, and tail, which are unique to this animal and give it such an odd appearance.
 The Aztecs called them “turtle-rabbits” in their language.

 - Although they are not blind, armadillos do have very poor eyesight and rely very much on their keen sense of smell and hearing to negotiate their environment.